yuy-e/miniUPS/README.md

 **Author:** Meng Zhang, Yue Yu

 **Description:**
-An shipping system modeling UPS service to provide shipping service to simulated world and Amazon.
+A shipping system modeling UPS service to provide shipping service to simulated worlds and the Amazon.
 The service is developed with **Django** and used **Google Protocol** to communicate among UPS, World and Amazon.

 ---